cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Authorization process with multiple stakeholder can expect for general countermeasure for malicious generation of a transaction.
 Note, however, that security controls for the leakage and/or lost of signature key are still needed.

-Since a multi-signature scheme is provided by software, its logic and implementations are varied with some blockchain. e.g., multi-signature in ethereum is implemented on smart contract, so that there are various implementations with each wallet software.
+Since a multi-signature scheme is provided by software, its logic and implementations are varied with some blockchain. e.g., multi-signature in Ethereum is implemented on smart contract, so that there are various implementations with each wallet software.
 Also some blockchains might not support multi-signature, therefore some cryptoassets could not adopt multi-signature.

 Also, there is another similar scheme "Secret Sharing Scheme" which is applicable to privilege separation.
 This is a management technology in distributed environment which has divided secret respectively, and one of the countermeasures for leakage and/or lost of signature key.
 However, this scheme is rather technology for single stakeholder with multi-location operation than multi-stakeholders, because it REQUIREs a validation scheme separately for the transaction to each stakeholder and a management of the divided secret is rather depend to implementation than signature key.